 The indicators reported here for Azerbaijan are based on the taxes and contributions that would be paid by a standardized case study company used by Doing Business in collecting the data (see the section in this chapter on what the indicators cover).
 Tax practitioners are asked to review a set of financial statements as well as a standardized list of assumptions and transactions that the company completed during its 2nd year of operation.
-Respondents are asked how much taxes and mandatory contributions the business must pay and how these taxes are filed and paid.
+Respondents are asked how much taxes and mandatory contributions the business must pay, how these taxes are filed and paid, how much time taxpayers spend preparing, filing and paying three major taxes (profit taxes, labor taxes including mandatory contributions and consumption taxes) and how much time taxpayers spend complying with postfiling processes and waiting for these processes to be completed.